Becoming You With Julie

 • ½ teaspoon garlic powder

-• 1-2 tablespoons neutral oil, avocado, canola, or grapeseed
+• 1-2 tablespoons neutral oil, such as avocado, canola, or grapeseed

 For the glaze